sleuthkit/sleuthkit/bindings/java/README.txt

+Sleuth Kit Java Bindings

+Overview

+The core functionality of the Sleuth Kit is in the C/C++ library.
+The functionality is made available to Java applications by using JNI.
+The theory is that a SQLite database is created by the C++ library and then it is queried by native Java code.
+JNI methods exist to make the database and to read file content (and other raw data that is too large to fit into the database).

+To use the Java bindings, you must have the Sleuth Kit datamodel JAR file compiled and have compiled the associated dynamic library from the C/C++ code.

+Building The Jar File

+You will need:
+* The sqlitejdbc Jar file:
-To build the java bindings first download the sqlitejdbc .jar files http://www.xerial.org/maven/repository/artifact/org/xerial/sqlite-jdbc/ (newest version is at the BOTTOM)
+    http://www.xerial.org/maven/repository/artifact/org/xerial/sqlite-jdbc/ (newest version is at the BOTTOM)

-Put the .jar files in sleuthkit/bindings/java/lib

-use the Ant target build.xml in sleuthkit/bindings/java/

-To set up Ant download it from: http://ant.apache.org/ then follow the directions in the Ant Manual (http://ant.apache.org/manual/index.html) for installation
+* Java JDK
+* Ant

+Place the JAR file in the 'lib' folder.

+Build with the default ant target (by running 'ant')

+Building the Dynamic Library (for JNI)

 To build the .dll build the win32 visual studio project.
 You will need to have a version of JDK for the .dll to build.
 You will need to set the JDK_HOME environment variable If it is not already set.

-To use these bindings you will need to move the .dll to the appropriate location to be found by your java compiler.
-This will be specific to your IDE or should be specified on the command line if using a command linem compiler.
-To build the java bindings first download the sqlitejdbc .jar files http://www.xerial.org/maven/repository/artifact/org/xerial/sqlite-jdbc/ (newest version is at the BOTTOM)

-Put the .jar files in sleuthkit/bindings/java/lib

-use the Ant target build.xml in sleuthkit/bindings/java/

-To set up Ant download it from: http://ant.apache.org/ then follow the directions in the Ant Manual (http://ant.apache.org/manual/index.html) for installation

-To build the .dll build the win32 visual studio project.
-You will need to have a version of JDK for the .dll to build.
-You will need to set the JDK_HOME environment variable If it is not already set.

-To use these bindings you will need to move the .dll to the appropriate location to be found by your java compiler.
-This will be specific to your IDE or should be specified on the command line if using a command linem compiler.
+Using the Jar file and Library

+Make sure the Jar file is in your CLASSPATH.
+The dynamic library will also need to be available when the program is run.
+Typically that means that it must be in the path.